syntraaid-group12/syntraaid-docs/manuals/coordinator-manual.md

-Coordinator User Manual
+# Coordinator User Manual

-Overview
+## Section 1: Your Role as a Coordinator

-The Coordinator role in SyntraAid is responsible for managing projects, assigning volunteers, tracking task progress, monitoring attendance records, and reviewing project activity.
+As a Coordinator, you are responsible for managing assigned projects, assigning volunteers, creating and managing tasks, monitoring project progress, and reviewing attendance records.

-The coordinator dashboard provides visibility into assigned projects, task progress, volunteer assignments, attendance records, and project progress.
+Your role helps ensure that projects are delivered successfully and that volunteers are assigned to the appropriate activities.

 ---

-Coordinator Dashboard
+## Section 2: Your Dashboard

-After logging in, the coordinator is taken to the dashboard.
+After logging in, you are taken to the Coordinator Dashboard.

-The dashboard displays:
+The dashboard provides an overview of project and volunteer activity and displays:

-• Assigned projects
+- Assigned Projects
-• Task overview cards
-• Blocked tasks alert panel
-• Recent activity feed
+- Active Volunteers
+- Tasks Completed
+- Blocked Tasks
+- Projects by Status
+- Task Completion Tracker
+- Recent Activity

-The dashboard is used to monitor project delivery and volunteer participation in real time.
+Use the dashboard to monitor project performance, volunteer participation, and task progress.

 ---

-Creating a Project
+## Section 3: Creating a Project

-Coordinators can create and manage projects assigned to them.
+Projects are created within SyntraAid and assigned to Coordinators for management.

-Steps

-1. Open the Projects section
-2. Select Create Project
-3. Enter the project title
-4. Add project goals
-5. Define milestones
-6. Set the project timeline
-7. Save the project

-After creation, the project appears on the coordinator dashboard.
+Once a project has been assigned, it becomes available in the Projects section where Coordinators can:

+- View project details
+- Monitor project progress
+- Manage project status
+- Assign volunteers
+- Create and manage tasks

+Assigned projects become available for day-to-day project coordination activities.

 ---

-Managing Project Status
+## Section 4: Managing Project Status

-Projects move through defined status stages inside SyntraAid.
+Projects move through defined status stages within SyntraAid.

 Available statuses include:

-• Planning
+- Planning
-• Active
+- Active
-• On Hold
+- On Hold
-• Completed
+- Completed
-• Cancelled
+- Cancelled

-Coordinators can update project status from the project management section.
+To manage project status:

+1. Open the **Projects** section.
+2. Select a project.
+3. Review the current project status.
+4. Update the status as required.
+5. Save the changes.

-Projects cannot move from Planning to Active unless a coordinator is assigned.
+Projects cannot move from **Planning** to **Active** unless a Coordinator is assigned.

+Project information includes:

+- Project Name
+- Current Status
+- Task Completion Progress
+- Project Alerts

 ---

-Assigning Volunteers
+## Section 5: Assigning Volunteers

-Coordinators assign volunteers to projects using the searchable volunteer roster.

-Steps
+Select **Volunteers** from the navigation menu to view available volunteers.

+The Volunteers page allows Coordinators to identify volunteers using:

+- Name search
+- Skill filters
+- Availability information

+Volunteer profiles display:

+- Volunteer Name
+- Availability Schedule
+- Skills

+To assign volunteers:

-1. Open a project
+1. Open a project.
-2. Select Assign Volunteers
+2. Select **Assign Volunteers**.
-3. Search volunteers by:
+3. Search for a volunteer.
-   • skill
-   • availability
+4. Review the volunteer's skills and availability.
-4. Select the volunteer
+5. Select the volunteer.
-5. Confirm assignment
+6. Confirm the assignment.

 Assigned volunteers become visible within the project workspace.

-Volunteer profiles include:

-• Skills
-• Availability
-• Participation history
-• Contribution records

 ---

-Task Management

-Coordinators create and assign tasks to volunteers.
+## Section 6: Creating and Managing Tasks

+Tasks are managed through the Task Board.

+To create a task:

+1. Open the Task Board.
+2. Select **New Task**.
+3. Enter the task title.
+4. Enter a description.
+5. Select a project.
+6. Set a due date.
+7. Create the task.

 Each task includes:

-• Task title
+- Task Title
-• Description
+- Description
+- Project
-• Due date
+- Due Date
-• Assigned volunteer
+- Assigned Volunteer
-• Task status

-Task Status Options
+- Task Status

+Task status options include:

-• Not Started
+- Not Started
-• In Progress
+- In Progress
-• Blocked
+- Blocked
-• Completed
+- Completed

-Coordinators can monitor all task updates from the task board.
+The Task Board allows Coordinators to:

+- Create tasks
+- Assign volunteers to tasks
+- Monitor task progress
+- Identify blocked tasks
+- Track task completion

-Blocked tasks trigger coordinator notifications.
+Blocked tasks are displayed separately for easier monitoring.

 ---

-Monitoring Task Progress

-The coordinator dashboard includes a real-time task board.

-The task board allows coordinators to:

-• View task progress
-• Monitor overdue tasks
-• Identify blocked tasks
-• Track milestone completion
-• Review volunteer updates

-Task status updates are reflected automatically across the project dashboard.

-Milestone completion updates as tasks are completed.

----

-Attendance and Contribution Review

-Attendance in SyntraAid is recorded against projects.

-Volunteers submit attendance entries by:

-• selecting a project
-• entering hours worked

-Coordinators review attendance records before project closure.
+## Section 7: Viewing and Verifying Attendance

+Select **Attendance** from the navigation menu to review attendance records.

 Attendance information includes:

-• Volunteer name
+- Volunteer Name
-• Project name
+- Project Name
-• Hours worked
+- Hours Worked
-• Submission date
+- Submission Date

-Attendance totals contribute to volunteer contribution tracking and reporting.
+Coordinators review attendance records to verify volunteer participation and project contributions.

+Attendance records are used for project monitoring and contribution tracking.

 Attendance records cannot be edited or deleted once submitted.
-If a volunteer submits an incorrect entry, the correction must be logged as a new attendance entry with a note referencing the original entry.
+If a correction is required, a new attendance entry must be submitted with a note referencing the original record.

----

-Transparency Dashboard

-The Transparency Dashboard provides visibility into project activity and contribution tracking.

-The dashboard includes:

-• Project progress feed
-• Contribution tracker
-• Activity log with timestamps
-• Volunteer impact summaries

-The activity log is tamper-proof and insert-only.
-Entries cannot be edited or deleted after creation.

----

-Notifications

-Coordinators receive notifications for:

-• Task assignments
-• Blocked tasks
-• Deadline reminders
-• Volunteer activity updates

-Notifications are available through the in-app notification system.

----

-Mobile Access

-Coordinators can access SyntraAid through their mobile browser using the responsive web application.

-Mobile access supports:

-• Viewing projects
-• Monitoring task progress
-• Reviewing volunteer activity
-• Updating project status
-• Checking attendance information
-• Receiving notifications

----

-Project Completion

-Before closing a project, coordinators should:

-• Review task completion
-• Review attendance records
-• Confirm milestone completion
-• Review volunteer contribution records

-Completed projects remain available for reporting and transparency tracking.